 - Difficulty focusing

-- Altered sense of smell or taste, or loss of smell or taste
+- Lost or altered sense of smell or taste

 - Chronic dizziness